John Stein, PHD

 McCune Grant, Biomedical Engineering Curriculum Development Grant

-I am involved in the teaching several courses, from large to small, within the fields of Neuroscience, Physiology and General Biology.
+I am involved in the teaching several courses, from large to small, within the fields of Neuroscience, Physiology, General Biology and Visual Arts.
 The majority of students in these courses are undergraduates, but enrollment can vary from high school (summer course) to graduate students.